ocf/ocfweb/ocfweb/docs/docs/staff/backend/ldap.md

 [[!meta title="LDAP"]]

 ## Introduction
 The Lightweight Directory Access Protocol accesses a directory service over a network.
-We currently use OpenLDAP to store information about accounts (except password hashes which are in [[Kerberos]]).
+We currently use OpenLDAP to store information about accounts (except password hashes which are in [[Kerberos|doc staff/backend/kerberos]]).

 ## Definition of an OCF account